Castle of the Moors: History

-While the chapel was still being used a centre of religious activities at the beginning of the 15th century, by 1493 this chapel was abandoned and later only used by the small Jewish community of the parish.
+While the chapel was still being used as a centre of religious activities at the beginning of the 15th century, by 1493 this chapel was abandoned and later used by the small Jewish community of the parish.
 This was followed in the 16th century by the transfer of the ecclesiastical parish of São Pedro from the castle to the new parochial church in the village.
-The Jews occupying and using the structures in the castle were expelled by Manuel I of Portugal, and the castle was completely abandoned.
+The Jews occupying and using structures in the castle were expelled by Manuel I of Portugal, and the castle was abandoned.

 The 1755 Lisbon earthquake caused considerable damage to the chapel and affected the stability of the castle.
-Visiting the chapel, Francisco de Almeida Jordão described the chapel (in 1768) as having a "principal door in the east, and in the south another smaller door, and a window...An addition to a painted image on the altar, there was another of rock which, already exists in the hermitage of Santa Eufémia, where they took it".
+Visiting the chapel, Francisco de Almeida Jordão described the chapel (in 1768) as having a "principal door in the east, and in the south another smaller door, and a window.
+In addition to a painted image on the altar, there was another of rock which, already exists in the hermitage of Santa Eufémia, where they took it".
 An 1830 lithograph by Burnett immortalized the chapel's place in the Castle.

-By 1838 the towers were already in ruins, when in 1840 Ferdinand II of Portugal took up the task of conserving and improving the condition of the castle, in which he committed 240 réis annually.
+By 1838 the towers were already in ruins when in 1840 Ferdinand II of Portugal began the task of conserving and improving the condition of the castle, in which he committed 240 réis annually.
 He consolidated the walls, reforested the spaces, created nooks and manicured spaces and conserved the chapel.
 Along the south flank of the chapel he built a monument to collect the bones discovered during the public works, planting a tree in the central nave of the chapel.
-These reforms in the enclosure were overseen by Wilhelm Ludwig von Eschwege, but likely made the archaeological exploration of the territory considerably difficult.
+These reforms in the enclosure were overseen by Wilhelm Ludwig von Eschwege, but likely made the archaeological exploration of the territory difficult.

-At the end of the 19th century the administrator of the Forestry Service, Carlos de Nogueira, authorized several projects in the castle and chapel.
+At the end of the 19th century the administrator of the Forestry Service, Carlos de Nogueira, authorized several projects in the castle and in the chapel.

 In 1939 the DGEMN became involved in the reconstruction of the castle walls, in addition to the lateral door of the chapel.

 Part of the reconstructed wall viewed from the bottom.

 With an eye towards a fledgling tourist market, in 1954 a few of the cliffs were cleared to establish a picnic area near the castle, and in 1965 a transformer was installed to provide illumination.

 In 1979 archaeological excavations in the Chapel of São Pedro were begun by the cultural services of Portugal, which discovered the existence of medieval funerary tombs, dating to the turn of the 13th century.

 A dispatch by the Ministry of Culture, on 26 June 1996, declared the area of the Castle as a zone of special interest (Zona Especial de Protecção do imóvel).

 During the summer of 1986, scouts were involved in projects to consolidate the walls with cement and clean the grounds, supported by the CMS.

 In 2001 there were various interventions associated with cleaning the property, clearing undergrowth and forest overgrowth, and the installation of an electrical box along one of the walls.